 Esther has facilitated and collaborated on creative projects across a range of media and locations, and her critique has a strong focus on visual, spatial and experimental art including sound and text.
 Her academic background is in European philosophy, and she also holds the postgraduate Zertifikat BauhausDessau for her work on the international architectural project Serve City: Interactive Urbanism for which she was awarded a DAAD Künstlerprogramm residency.
 At the Bauhaus, Esther worked within a studio model that embraced the cross-disciplinary collaboration practices of the home of Modernism, as well as leading a weekly concept workshop for the broader Bauhaus community.
 With Prof Hélène Frichot, she then co-curated Architecture+Philosophy for ten years, and has also presented the Architecture Curriculum at The School of Life Melbourne.
 Working with high-speed rail client CLARA, Esther has taught into the studio program at RMIT School of Architecture + Urban Design to develop masterplans for entirely new regional cities, and has been an independent critic and examiner for the School for over fifteen years.
 Her collaboration with the Surprise City team for the Cities Summit urged masterplanners and urban developers to plan unintended consequences that maintain complexity and ambiguity.
 Esther was Curator of Digital Publics Melbourne and Sydney, co-facilitated Independent Convergence across three years, and curated the Sunday Salons with Dr Ben Eltham and Tasneem Chopra OAM.
-She is a Member of AICA Australia, the Copyright Agency and NAVA.
+She is a Member of AICA Australia, the Australian Society of Authors, the Copyright Agency, the MEAA and NAVA.

-Esther’s work has been published widely in Australia and overseas, including in the Guardian, the Age, Griffith Review, Meanjin, Overland, Daily Review, Eureka Street, Dancehouse Diary, un Magazine, The Emerging Writer, the Australian, Artichoke, Arts Hub, Houses and RealTime Arts, and she is the former arts policy columnist for Meanjin.
-She has been profiled in The Age, The Leader, Melbourne News, CB Online, Arts Hub, The Courier and Neos Kosmos.
+Esther’s work has been published widely in Australia and overseas, including in The Guardian, The Saturday Paper, The Age, The Australian, Griffith Review, Meanjin, Overland, Daily Review, Eureka Street, Dancehouse Diary, un Magazine, The Emerging Writer, Artichoke, Houses, ArtsHub and RealTime Arts; she is a former arts policy columnist for both Meanjin and ArtsHub.
+She has been profiled in The Age, The Leader, Melbourne News, CB Online, Arts Hub, The Courier, the Australian Financial Review and Neos Kosmos.
 Esther also has a background in public, commercial and community media, having led multilingual newsrooms, broadcaster training, program creation, new platform development and a radio station.
-Esther’s writing has been translated into German, Greek, French and Ukrainian.
+Esther’s writing has been translated into German, Greek, French, Spanish and Ukrainian.
 Experimentation is her writerly love: in 2016, she exhibited her INDEX-SYSTEM project at Mailbox Arts Space, and in 2017 she was a keynote speaker and site-specific workshop presenter at Performing, Writing in New Zealand.
 Esther has a chapter on the role of the institution in The Relationship is the Project, an invaluable resource curated by Jade Lillie and published in 2020.
 This text, and Esther’s experimental piece Art ⇄ Architecture, have been included on university curricula.
-Her book Place, Practice, Politics is forthcoming in 2021.
+Her book Place, Practice, Politics was published in 2022.

 In 2013, Esther was a finalist in the Melbourne Awards for Contribution to Profile by an Individual, nominated by regional Victorian artist and curator, Tamara Marwood.
 In 2017, Esther accepted the Victoria Day Award for the Arts in recognition of Regional Arts Victoria’s work in inspiring the arts across the state.
 In 2018, Esther was named one of Australia’s 100 Women of Influence by the Australian Financial Review.
-In the Art Life‘s warmly collegiate 2020 Power Trip, Esther was named the eighth most influential person in the arts in Australia.
+In The Art Life‘s warmly collegiate 2020 Power Trip, Esther was named the eighth most influential person in the arts in Australia.